A creamy, homemade almond butter with just two ingredients.

 It's going to be a short post today.
 Enjoy the weekend, all!

-- 1 cup almonds.
-Place them in a single layer on a microwave-safe dish and zap for two minutes.
+- Place almonds in a single layer on a microwave-safe dish and zap for two minutes.
 Stir the almonds and place again in microwave for another 2 minutes.

 - Place the almonds and oil in the blender and blend at the highest speed until you have a smooth paste.
 Add more oil if the spread is too powdery (if I plan to use it all rightaway, I add some almond milk instead of oil).

 - Scrape into a jar and store in the refrigerator in an airtight container.